semaphoreci/docs/tour2-first-project_5bb911fb042863158cc72236.md

 jobs in your terminal via `sem get jobs`.

 Congratulations!
-You've successfully created your first project, and initialized it with a working pipeline definition file.
+You've successfully created your first project, and initialized it with a working pipeline.
 Take some time to explore the Semaphore web interface, and compare what you see with the generated YAML file.